saltyorg/docs/docs/apps/jellyfin.md

 ## What is it?

-[Jellyfin](https://jellyfin.org/){: target=_blank rel="noopener noreferrer" } is the volunteer-built media solution that puts you in control of your media.
+[Jellyfin](https://jellyfin.org/) is the volunteer-built media solution that puts you in control of your media.
 Stream to any device from your own server, with no strings attached.
 Your media, your server, your way.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|